 .
 The welfare of both animals and children come first at any session and we will conduct the session accordingly.
 We ask clients to respect our professional experience and judgment with children, young persons and animals.

 Q: "We want performing animals such as birds on mini bikes or those that perform tricks or displays as part of a show, are you suitable?"

-A: No. Performing animals in this day and age are no longer considered very acceptable.
-We do not expect, or train our animals to 'perform'.
-Some animals respond to simple commands in order that we can keep everyone safe and happy and remain in control of the animal.
+A: No. Performing animals in this day and age are no longer considered acceptable.
+We do not train our animals to 'perform'.
+Some animals respond to simple commands in order that we can keep everyone safe and remain in control of the animal.
 We prefer to call what we do 'sessions' as they are not what you could consider a 'show'

 Q: "I need an entertainer for my child's party to keep the children busy for a set amount of time while the parents sit back and have a chat.
 Are you suitable?"